Pomedok/Antistasi-Ukraine/ForkChangelog.md

 ### Changes
 - Interrogations and recon planes reveal positions to AI rebels too
-- Separate save ID for Antistasi Plus (prevents Antistasi Community Version saves loading which does not work on Antistasi Plus)
+- Separate save ID for Antistasi Ukraine (prevents Antistasi Community Version saves loading which does not work on Antistasi Ukraine)
 - Radioman call support time reduced to 45 seconds, cooldown to 15 minutes
 - Changed respawn key from E to R when laying unconscious
 - Fixed inability to move HQ assets on HQ border